-During April 2014, Sensor entered into agreements for issuance of warrants against services with four of its then stockholders and issued 475,000 warrants (previously 237,500 warrants) entitling those stockholders to purchase one common share (previously preferred class A share) against each warrant at an exercise price of \$0.46 per warrant to be exercised within one year from the issuance date.
+During April 2014, Sensor entered into agreements for issuance of warrants against services with four of its then stockholders and issued 568,575 (475,000 Pre-Exchange Agreement) warrants entitling those stockholders to purchase one common share against each warrant at an exercise price of \$0.38 (\$0.46 Pre-Exchange Agreement) per warrant to be exercised within one year from the issuance date.
 The fair value of the warrants on the issuance date was \$400,335, which is included as consulting charges in general and administrative expenses during the year ended December 31, 2014 with corresponding credit to additional paid-in-capital.
 The fair value has been estimated using a multi-nomial lattice model with an expected life of 365 days, dividend yield of 0%, stock price of \$0.46, a risk free rate of 0.06% and expected volatility of 105%, determined based on comparable companies historical volatilities.

-Pursuant to roll over agreements dated August 11, 2014, as described in Note 1, all the above warrants which were issued by Sensor were cancelled and were reissued by iMedical Innovations Inc.
+Pursuant to roll over agreements dated August 11, 2014, as described in Note 1, all the above warrants which were issued by Sensor were cancelled and were reissued by Biotricity Inc.

-During June and July 2014, Sensor issued 1,170,000 common shares (previously 585,000 Class "A" preferred shares) through various subscription agreements issue at price of \$0.47 for aggregate cash proceeds of \$545,278.
+During June and July 2014, Sensor issued 1,400,490 (1,170,000 Pre-Exchange Agreement) common shares through various subscription agreements issue at price of \$ 0.39 (\$0.47 Pre-Exchange Agreement) for aggregate cash proceeds of \$545,278.

-During July 2014, Sensor issued 142,000 common shares (previously 71,000 Class "A" preferred shares) for consulting services at fair value of \$0.47 per share, determined based on recent private placements.
-Accordingly, the Company recognized \$66,179 as consulting expenses, which are included in general and administrative expenses during the year ended December 31, 2014 with corresponding credit to common stock.
+During July 2014, Sensor issued 169,974 (142,000 Pre-Exchange Agreement) common shares for consulting services at fair value of \$0.39 (\$0.47 Pre-Exchange Agreement) per share, determined based on recent private placements.
+Accordingly, the Company recognized \$66,179 as consulting expenses, which are included in general and administrative expenses during the year ended December 31, 2014 with corresponding credit to common stock and additional paid in capital.

-As described in Note 1, On August 11, 2014, all the stockholders of Sensor entered into a series of roll over agreements for the sale of their shares to iMedical Innovations Inc. in accordance with section 85 (1) of the Income Tax Act (Canada).
-Pursuant to these agreements, all the stockholders of Sensor received twice the number of shares of iMed in exchange for their shares in Sensor.
-Accordingly, iMed issued 11,829,500 shares in exchange for 5,914,750 shares of Sensor, which were subsequently cancelled as a result of amalgamation.
+As described in Note 1, On August 11, 2014, all the stockholders of Sensor entered into a series of roll over agreements for the sale of their shares to iMedical Inc. in accordance with section 85 (1) of the Income Tax Act (Canada).
+Pursuant to these agreements, all the stockholders of Sensor received twice the number of shares of iMedical in exchange for their shares in Sensor.
+Accordingly, iMedical issued 14,159,911 (11,829,500 Pre-Exchange Agreement) shares in exchange for 7,079,955 (5,914,750 Pre-Exchange Agreement) shares of Sensor, which were subsequently cancelled as a result of amalgamation.
 The amalgamation became effective from November 21, 2014, pursuant to approval by Canada Revenue Agency.
-Immediately prior to Amalgamation, iMed had net liabilities of \$237,348 and 3,300,000 outstanding shares of common stock, which are presented in the financial statements.
+Immediately prior to Amalgamation, iMedical had net liabilities of \$237,348 and 3,950,100 (3,300,000 Pre-Exchange Agreement) outstanding shares of common stock, which are presented in the consolidated financial statements.